13th ICC MENA Conference on International Arbitration

 30sec

-Opportunity to provide lanyards OR Delegate Bags OR Notebooks & Pens OR Water Bottles (as available)**
+Opportunity to provide Delegate Bags OR Lanyards OR Notebooks & Pens OR Water Bottles (as available)**

-Sponsor a coffee break (will be co-sponsored as available)
+Sponsor a coffee break (coffee break will be co-sponsored as available)

 Exhibition space and exhibitor pass